-An important objective for DCI, as a tax-exempt public benefit organization, is the pursuit of activities to benefit ESRD patients in furtherance of its charter, mission and charitable purpose.
-Each day DCI serves and supports the individual ESRD patient through quality dialysis treatment and dialysis-related therapy and other services to address their needs through a holistic approach to him or her as a person.
-DCI’s work does not end, however, after treating the individual.
-We equally strive to serve the dialysis community as a whole through clinical research, education, training and transplantation.
-DCI’s Reserve Fund Program for Research, Education and Development (RFP) is DCI’s way of facilitating research that touches many aspects of ESRD such as underlying causes and prevention of renal failure, strategies to improve the dialysis experience and effectiveness, transplantation, useful anti-rejection therapies and the simple things that might assist and make a big difference to the dialysis patient.
-The Reserve Fund Program also promotes professional and public education in the field of renal care.
+As a tax-exempt, public-benefit organization, an essential objective for DCI is pursuing activities which further our charter, mission and charitable purpose to benefit kidney patients.
+Each day, DCI holistically supports individuals through quality dialysis treatment, dialysis-related therapy and other services to address their needs.
+DCI’s work does not end after treating the individual.
+We equally strive to serve the renal community as a whole through clinical research, education, training and transplantation.
+DCI’s Reserve Fund Program facilitates research touching many aspects of kidney disease, including underlying causes and prevention of renal failure, strategies to improve the dialysis experience and effectiveness, and transplantation, as well as simple things that may positively impact the life of a kidney patient.

-Because the Reserve Fund Program emphasizes clinical issues, DCI asks that its medical directors submit a Reserve Fund Program application and recommend appropriate use of the Reserve Fund Program resources.
-DCI’s charitable, educational and scientific principles as well as DCI’s compliance program will guide its consideration of Reserve Fund Program requests.
-Reserve Fund Program endeavors might involve research studies, training, education, clinical and patient care activities.
+DCI’s charitable, educational and scientific values, as well as DCI’s compliance program, guide consideration of Reserve Fund Program requests.
+Reserve Fund Program endeavors might involve research studies, training, education, and clinical or patient-care activities.

-DCI is committed to improving the circumstances for ESRD patients during all phases of their experience.
-If you are interested in an application for the Reserve Fund Program, please contact your DCI Medical Director, Administrator, or DCI’s Reserve Fund Administrator.
+DCI is committed to improving the lives of kidney patients throughout all phases of treatment.
+If you are interested in a Reserve Fund Program application, please contact DCI’s Funding Manager.